iDoka/awesome-canbus/README.md

 1. Please follow [this](https://github.com/iDoka/awesome-canbus) root-repo for lastest updates.
 2. The another awesome list :arrow_forward: [CAN ID collections](https://github.com/iDoka/awesome-automotive-can-id) :arrow_backward: also might be useful.
+3. Also might be useful [this curated list](https://github.com/iDoka/awesome-linbus) of awesome tools and resources for LIN bus reverse engineering, LIN hardware development and debugging.

 <!--
 ## Tags